tdwg/process/review_manager.md

 I've been appointed as the review manager for the proposed TDWG {standardName} standard.

-*We need to edit this template with the final language regarding anonymity options for the expert reviewers.*
+*We need to edit this template with the final language regarding anonymity options for the expert reviewers.* [See issue #3](https://github.com/tdwg/process/issues/3)

 I am seeking independent reviewers for that standard, which has been submitted for ratification.
 Your name has been recommended by members of the community as an ideal reviewer.